Experimental protection of quantum coherence by using a phase-tunable image drive: Results and discussion

-where $f_0$ is the Larmor frequency caused by the static field, $h_d$ and $h_i$ are the microwave drive and image field, respectively, $\frac{\omega_{+,-}}{2\pi}=f_0\pm\Delta$, $\phi$ is a tunable phase (see Fig.~\ref{Fig:compar}) and $\theta$ is a small additional phase, potentially created by imperfections of the setup (as discussed in \TI{Supplementary Information}).
+The qubit dynamics in the absence of a bath, is described by the spin Hamiltonian in the laboratory frame \cite{Note19} : where $f_0$ is the Larmor frequency caused by the static field, $h_d$ and $h_i$ are the microwave drive and image field, respectively, $\frac{\omega_{+,-}}{2\pi}=f_0\pm\Delta$, $\phi$ is a tunable phase (see Fig.~\ref{Fig:compar}) and $\theta$ is a small additional phase, possibly created by imperfections of the setup (as discussed in \cite{Note19} ).
 Variables $f_0,h_{d,i}$ and $\Delta$ are expressed in units of MHz.
-After a transformation in a frame rotating with $\omega_+$, the Hamiltonian \eqref{eq:HamLabFram} becomes :

-When the image field $h_i$ is absent, the equation \eqref{eq:HamRotFram} has no explicit time dependence and the Rabi frequency is simply $F_R=\sqrt{\Delta^2+h_d^2}$.
+After a transformation in a frame rotating with $\omega_+$, the Hamiltonian \eqref{eq:HamLabFram} becomes : When the image field $h_i$ is absent, the equation \eqref{eq:HamRotFram} has no explicit time dependence and the Rabi frequency is simply $F_R=\sqrt{\Delta^2+h_d^2}$.
 When $h_i$ is present, the dynamics of $\mean{S_z}$ can be solved numerically, as it is shown in Fig.~\ref{Fig:detuning} for the case of \Gd.

 For a fixed power $h_d$ of the drive pulse, Rabi oscillations are measured as a function of the detuning $\Delta$.
 As shown in the contour plot of Fig.~\ref{Fig:detuning}\TB{a}, $\mean{S_z}(t)$ vanishes after few oscillations except when the condition $F_R\sim2\Delta$ is met.
 At this Floquet resonance, $\mean{S_z}$ keeps oscillating for a very long time ($>15\mu$s).
 Its Fast Fourier Transform (FFT) is presented in Fig.~\ref{Fig:detuning}\TB{b}.
 The free (unprotected) Rabi oscillations mode $F_R$ is rather weak and broad showing the large damping caused by the environment.
-However, when the mode crosses the frequency of the image pulse, indicated by the vertical white dashed line, the peak becomes more intense and narrower, as the qubit protection from environment is activated.
-The condition $F_R=\sqrt{\Delta^2+h_d^2}=2\Delta$ (or $h_d=\sqrt{3}\Delta$) correspond to the most efficient protection of the Rabi oscillation (see \TI{Supplementary Information, Sect.
-III}).
-We can compare the experimental result to the model described by the Hamiltonian \eqref{eq:HamRotFram}.
-Figure \ref{Fig:detuning}\TB{c} shows the FFT of $\mean{S_z}(t)$ computed using the time evolution of $\mathcal H_{RF}$.
-Input parameters such as $h_d$, $h_i$ as well as $T_2$ are experimental values obtained from independent measurements (see \TI{Methods}).
-The Hamiltonian \eqref{eq:HamRotFram} describes very well the protection of the coherence by means of the image pulse.
-Note the existence of a Floquet mode at $\Delta$=7.5~MHz of frequency $\sim1$~MHz, visible in both the experimental and theoretical contour plots of Fig.~\ref{Fig:detuning}.
+However, when the mode crosses the frequency of the image pulse, indicated by the vertical white dashed line, the peak becomes intense and narrower, as the qubit protection from environment is activated.
+The condition $F_R=\sqrt{\Delta^2+h_d^2}=2\Delta$ (or $h_d=\sqrt{3}\Delta$) gives the most efficient protection of the Rabi oscillation (see \cite{Note19}).
+The general condition is $F_R=n\Delta,n=2k, k\in N$ showing a comensurate motion of the qubit and $h_i$ on the Bloch sphere.